An oldie but goodie.

 Frankly, I prefer the birds.
 What am I to do with eight milkmaids?
 And their cows?
 Is this some kind of a joke?
 If so, I’m afraid I don’t find it very amusing.

 Look here, Edward, this has gone far enough.
 You say you’re sending me nine ladies dancing.
 All I can say is, judging from the way they dance, they’re certainly not ladies.
 The village just isn’t accustomed to seeing a regiment of shameless viragos cavorting round the green, and it’s Mother and I who get the blame.
 If you value our friendship, which I do less and less, kindly stop this ridiculous behavior at once!

 As I write this letter, ten disgusting old men are prancing up and down all over what used to be the garden, before the geese and the swans and the cows got at it.
 And several of them are taking inexcusable liberties with the milkmaids.
 Meanwhile, the neighbors are trying to have us evicted.
 I shall never speak to you again.

 This is the last straw!
 You know I detest bagpipes!
 The place has now become something between a menagerie and a madhouse, and a man from the council has just declared it unfit for habitation.
 At least Mother has been spared this last outrage; they took her away yesterday afternoon in an ambulance.
 I hope you’re satisfied.

-My client, Miss Emily Williams, instructs me to inform you that with the arrival on her premises at 7:00 this morning of the entire percussion section of the London Symphony Orchestra, she has no course left open to her but to seek an injunction to prevent you importuning her further.
+My client, Miss Emily Williamson, instructs me to inform you that with the arrival on her premises at seven o’clock this morning of the entire percussion section of the London Symphony Orchestra, she has no course left open to her but to seek an injunction to prevent you importuning her further.
 I am making arrangements for the return of much assorted livestock.

 Samuel Edelstein, attorney-at-law